LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

        ...

-Note that the first argument of the ``use_module/2``, when used within an object or a category, is a module name, not a file name.
+Note that the first argument of the ``use_module/2``, when used within an object or a category, is a module name, not a file specification (also be aware that Prolog modules are sometimes defined in files with names that differ from the module names).
+As loading a Prolog module varies between Prolog systems, the actual loading directive or goal is usually done by the application :term:`loader file`.
+An advantage of this approach is that it contributes to a clean separation between *loading* and *using* a resource with the loader file being the central point that loads all application resources (complex applications often use a *hierarchy* of loader files but the main idea remains the same).

 .. warning::

-   The actual module code must be loaded prior to compilation of Logtalk source code that uses it.
+   The actual module code **must** be loaded prior to compilation of Logtalk source code that uses it.
 In particular, programmers should not expect that the module be auto-loaded (including when using a backend Prolog compiler that supports an autoloading mechanism).